hadley/adv-r/Computing-on-the-language.md

 f()
 ```

-And it does work :)
+And indeed it now works.

 ### Exercises